What does DPO mean?

 In its Guidance on DPOs, the WP29 recommends that the DPO can provide advice on a variety of issues such as whether to conduct a DPIA, confirm whether a DPIA has been carried out in compliance with the GDPR and how to carry out a DPIA.

-For instance, a Supervisory Authority may start an investigation and ask for internal documents from an organization.
+For instance, a Supervisory Authority may start an investigation and ask for internal documents from an organisation.

 Therefore, a DPO is tasked with being a point of contact for the Supervisory Authorities and enabling the Authority to gain access to the necessary documents and information.

-• Acting as the first point of contact for individuals whose data are handled by the organization
+- Acting as the first point of contact for individuals whose data are handled by the organisation

 What Qualifications and Skills Should a DPO Have?

-Article 37(5) of the GDPR states that an organization shall appoint a DPO “on the basis of professional qualities and, in particular, expert knowledge of data protection law and practices”.
+Article 37(5) of the GDPR states that an organisation shall appoint a DPO “on the basis of professional qualities and, in particular, expert knowledge of data protection law and practices”.

-Furthermore, the organization should also consider a DOP’s capability to fulfill the key tasks of a DPO listed in Article 39 of the GDPR such as providing advice on data protection impact assessments.
+Furthermore, the organisation should also consider a DOP’s capability to fulfill the key tasks of a DPO listed in Article 39 of the GDPR such as providing advice on data protection impact assessments.

 As you may notice, the GDPR does not specify any particular qualifications for a DPO.